 Unlike some villages, Farmersville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Farmersville are a mix of both white- and blue-collar jobs.
-Overall, Farmersville is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Farmersville who work in office and administrative support (13.57%), management occupations (8.82%), and healthcare (7.69%).
+Overall, Farmersville is a village of professionals, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Farmersville who work in office and administrative support (16.03%), healthcare (11.64%), and sales jobs (7.25%).

-Farmersville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Farmersville is a great place for families with children to consider.
+First of all, many other families with children live here, making Farmersville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Farmersville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Farmersville’s overall crime rate is lower than average for the country.

 As is often the case in a small village, Farmersville doesn't have a public transportation system that people use for their commute.

-The citizens of Farmersville are slightly less educated than the national average of 21.84% for the average city or town: 16.74% of adults in Farmersville have a bachelor's degree or advanced degree
+The percentage of adults in Farmersville with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.74% of adults in Farmersville have a bachelor's degree or advanced degree.

-The per capita income in Farmersville in 2022 was $29,614, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $118,456 for a family of four.
+The per capita income in Farmersville in 2022 was $33,861, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $135,444 for a family of four.
 However, Farmersville contains both very wealthy and poor people as well.

 The people who call Farmersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmersville residents report their race to be White.
-Important ancestries of people in Farmersville include German, English, Irish, Scottish, and Italian.
+Important ancestries of people in Farmersville include German, Irish, English, Scottish, and French.

 The most common language spoken in Farmersville is English.
 Other important languages spoken here include Italian and African languages.